l0uisgrange/spice/README.md

 ## Suggestions

 Check out the following roadmap to see what I'm working on.
-You can also suggest new features, bug fixes or improvements to existing features by creating a new issue!
+You can also suggest new features, bug fixes or improvements to existing features by creating a [new issue](https://github.com/l0uisgrange/spice/issues/new) or by opening a [new discussion](https://github.com/l0uisgrange/spice/discussions/new?category=ideas)!

 - [x] Circuit drawing ✍️
 - [ ] Circuit simulation 🖲️